 by Martha Dobson, Iditarod Educational Consultant

-The race begins the first Saturday of March with the ceremonial race start in Anchorage, and now is the time to start your preparations for your students.
+Every year, the race begins the first Saturday of March with the ceremonial race start in Anchorage, and now is the time to start your preparations for your students.
 Perhaps you have some tried and true activities and lessons which incorporate the race and the skills the students are learning.
 Or, you are new to the race and its use as an educational tool.
-Either way, follow these steps to prepare for the race and visit the Education Portal and the 2013 Iditarod Teacher on the Trail™ blog for ideas.
+Either way, follow these steps to prepare for the race and visit the Education Portal and the Iditarod Teacher on the Trail™ site for ideas.

 Step One: Check with your school’s technology facilitator now to assure that your school’s Internet accesses all areas of the Iditarod website for you and/or your students.